ElektraInitiative/libelektra/doc/decisions/STEPS.md

 This step is:

-- for decisions that are useful contributions but currently there is simply no urgency or immanent need for the proposal.
+- for decisions that would be useful contributions but there is currently nobody with the time to focus on the problem.
 - a graveyard for neglected decisions, e.g., where the decision authors focus on something more important instead.

 > The purpose of this step is to have a clean "Drafts" folder.